ThisIsManta/vscode-import-quicken/README.md

-**Import Quicken** is yet another Visual Studio Code extension that helps inserting `import`/`require` snippets in JavaScript, TypeScript, and Stylus.
+**Import Quicken** is yet another Visual Studio Code extension that helps quickly generating `import`/`require` snippets in JavaScript, TypeScript, and Stylus.

-This extension is formerly named **Code Quicken** and heavily inspired by [**Quick Require**](https://marketplace.visualstudio.com/items?itemName=milkmidi.vs-code-quick-require), but it is written from scratch because it supports only `import` and `require` in JavaScript and could not be customized at all.
-For example, in some JavaScript convention, you might want to omit the file extension (`.js`) and the semi-colon (`;`) at the end of the line, hence it becomes `import MyFile from './MyFile'`.
+This extension is heavily inspired by [**Quick Require**](https://marketplace.visualstudio.com/items?itemName=milkmidi.vs-code-quick-require).

 ## Available commands

-- Insert an import/require statement (default keybinding: _Ctrl+Shift+I_)
+- **Add an import/require statement** (default keybinding: _Ctrl+Shift+I_) – the extension scans your repository and list out files, exported identifiers, node modules from _package.json_, and imported identifiers from node modules.
+The coding convention, such as single/double quotes, semi-colons in JavaScript are recognized automatically without any further configurations.
-- Fix broken import/require statements
+- **Fix broken import/require statements**
-- Convert require to import statements
+- **Convert require to import statements**

 ## Basic usage